ClickHouse/clickhouse-docs/docs/en/architecture/seven-nodes.md

 ### chkeeper2

 The configuration on node `chkeeper2` is the same as `chkeeper1` except for the `server_id`, see the highlighted line below.
-As your hostnames are probably not the same as the examples, set the hostnames to match yours for all of the ClickHouse Keeper nodes.
+As your hostnames are probably not the same as the examples, set the hostnames to match yours for all the ClickHouse Keeper nodes.

 ```xml title="keeper-config.xml on node chkeeper2"
 <clickhouse>